 Finally, copy and paste data for the newly created entries from the spreadsheet back into Manager.
 Be sure to copy and paste the column headings in addition to the data.

-Click Batch Create to enter the new items into Manager.
+Click Next to review the information being added.
+If satisfactory, click Batch Create to enter the new items into Manager:

 Brilliant Industries’ batch-created inventory items now appear in the Inventory Items tab: